damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 person authorized to make the offer (e.g. CEO) and the applicant.

-1. In the email confirmation of the offer, put the [People Operations email alias](https://docs.google.com/document/d/1rrVgD2QVixuAf07roYws7Z8rUF2gJKrrmTE4Z3vtENo/edit#) in the cc.
+1. In the email confirmation of the offer, put the People Operations email alias (which can be found in the "GitLab Email Forwarding" google doc) in the cc.
-1. One person from People Operations then responds to the thread to confirm that they will take over to make sure that the contract is made.
+1. One person from People Operations then responds to the thread to confirm that they will make the contract.
-1. The relevant person from People Operations makes the contract based on the details found in the Workable platform, and follows up with the applicant / hiring manager (keeping both in the loop at all times) for specific pieces of information that may be missing.
+1. This person from People Operations makes the contract based on the details found in the Workable platform, and uses reply-all to gather any missing pieces of information, and to confirm when the contract is made.

 Note for People Operations: the type of contract required (employee or contractor; BV or Inc) is clarified by the guideline on the
 [Contracts page](https://about.gitlab.com/handbook/contracts).